 Wireless Best Practices

-AirMedia Connect devices communicate with compatible AirMedia Series 3 Receivers using a point to point (Wi-Fi Direct) connection.
+AirMedia Connect devices communicate with compatible AirMedia Series 3 Receivers using a Wi-Fi Direct connection.
 Wireless performance depends upon a variety of conditions in the environment.

 Consider the following guidelines and best practices to ensure a consistent and reliable experience.